 How Much Does Colorbond Fencing Cost

-The question of costs of Colorbond fencing, as in most things, is highly dependent on a number of factors.
+The question of costs of Colorbond fencing, as in most things, is highly dependent on a number of factors such as your house size.
 Thankfully, though, the factors are not so dispersed in price range that a general estimate can’t be made.

 Colorbond fencing in Australia costs between $68/m to $80/m including installation.
 Colorbond fence materials are estimated at $40/m not including labour.